SuperNEMO-DBD/homebrew-cadfael/README.md

 ```

 Use `exit` to close the session and return to a standard environment.
+Whilst `snemo-sh` makes every effort to sanitize the environment, you
+may have issues if you either start it from an already complex setup,
+or if you further modify environment variables whilst in the shell.
 It's recommended to add an alias in your shell's configuration file to
 simplify starting up the shell session, for example